FormidableLabs/react-native-ama/docs/guidelines/guidelines.md

 import { MustNot, ShouldNot } from '@site/src/components';

-# Rules
+# Guidelines

 In dev mode, AMA components try to enforce fundamental accessibility issues by throwing an error (in dev build only) by throwing an error or a warning if a rule is broken.
 For example, missing accessibility label, poor color contrast, minimum size not met, etc.

-Conscious that there might be edge cases where a rule or two might need to be broken, AMA provides a way to change the logging level of each rule tested.
+Conscious that there might be edge cases where a rule or two might need to be broken, AMA provides a way to change the logging level of each guideline tested.

 :::note